-MEDICINE & SCIENCE IN SPORTS & EXERCISE ${\tiny \textcircled{\tiny \$}}$ Copyright $\tiny \textcircled{\tiny \$}$ 2017 by the American College of Sports Medicine literature indicates that nearly one out of three hamstring injuries will recur, mostly within the first weeks of the athlete's return to sport (RTS) (27).
-With previous injury comprising one of the most reported nonmodifiable risk factor for hamstring injuries in football players (39), this high rate of recurrence (9,27) fuels the debate on whether the causes of injury are intrinsically derived from the initial injury (i.e., incomplete healing process) or the result of suboptimal rehabilitation.
-Therefore, determining the type of rehabilitation program that most effectively promotes muscle tissue repair and functional recovery is paramount in minimizing the risk of reinjury and thus to increase player availability and, consequently, performance.
+Hamstring strain injuries are the most prevalent diagnosis in football (12).
+Unfortunately, hamstring injury rates in football have remained unchanged, or have increased (12), over the last 30 years.
+Hamstring injuries account for one of the main causes of lost playing time and result in significant performance and financial loss to teams as a result of player unavailability (11).
+The available literature indicates that nearly 1 out of 3 hamstring injuries will recur, mostly within the first weeks of the athlete's return to sport (27).
+With previous injury comprising one of the most reported non-modifiable risk factor for hamstring injuries in football players (39), this high rate of recurrence (9, 27) fuels the debate on whether the causes of injury are intrinsically derived from the initial injury (i.e. incomplete healing process) or the result of suboptimal rehabilitation.
+Therefore, determining the type of rehabilitation program that most effectively promotes muscle tissue repair and functional recovery is paramount in minimizing the risk of re-injury and thus to increase player availability and consequently performance.